One Voice, Many Tongues: Cross-Lingual Voice Cloning for Scientific Speech: Related Work

 \paragraph{Zero-Shot and Multilingual Voice Cloning.} The transition to zero-shot voice cloning has been accelerated by large-scale foundation models trained on diverse audio-text corpora.
 Early autoregressive models like VALL-E \citep{sanyuan2025VALLE} demonstrated that conditioning on short reference utterances enables accurate timbre transfer.
 Recent architectures build upon this by leveraging discrete audio tokenization and treating speech synthesis as a language modeling task.
 For instance, Qwen3 \citep{qwen3tts2026} and OmniVoice \citep{zhu2026omnivoice} utilize dense transformer backbones \citep{vaswani2017attention} to achieve robust cross-lingual cloning.
 Similarly, models like XTTS-V2 \citep{casanova2024xtts} and VoxCPM \citep{voxcpm2025} have introduced highly optimized pipelines for context-aware speech generation, while architectures such as Chatterbox \citep{chatterboxtts2025} provide robust synthesis for specific language families.
 While these foundation models generalize well, adapting them to specialized domains such as scientific and academic speech remains a challenge due to the complex phonetic realizations of technical terminology.

 \paragraph{Data Distillation and Ensemble Selection.} Data scarcity in specialized domains often necessitates synthetic data generation.
-Knowledge distillation \citep{hinton2015distilling,Gandhi2023DistilWhisper,moslem2025compression} from powerful teacher models to smaller or specialized models is a common strategy.
+Knowledge distillation \citep{hinton2015distilling,kimrush2016kd,Gandhi2023DistilWhisper,moslem2025compression} from powerful teacher models to smaller or specialized models is a common strategy.
 Our Best-of-$N$ ensemble approach ensures that only the highest quality synthetic samples are used to fine-tune the final system, effectively bypassing the limitations of scarce parallel data.
-Specifically, we generate multiple candidate audios for each utterance and select the best one based on a combined score: character error rate for intelligibility (via Whisper \citep{radford2023robust}) and cosine distance for speaker similarity (via ECAPA-TDNN \citep{desplanques2020ecapa}).
+Specifically, we generate multiple candidate audios for each utterance and select the best one based on a combined score: character error rate for intelligibility (via Whisper \citep{radford2023robust}) and cosine distance for speaker similarity (via ECAPA-TDNN \citep{desplanques2020ecapa,das2021hlt}).

 \paragraph{Parameter-Efficient Fine-Tuning in Speech.} While foundation models generalize well, adapting them to specific domains without catastrophic forgetting requires efficient techniques.
-Low-Rank Adaptation (LoRA) \citep{hu2022lora}, originally developed for large language models, has increasingly been applied to speech foundation models.
+Low-Rank Adaptation (LoRA) \citep{hu2022lora} has increasingly been used for fine-tuning large foundation models.
 By updating only a small subset of parameters within the self-attention and feed-forward layers, LoRA allows models to capture specific phonetic distributions and language nuances with minimal computational overhead.
 Innovations such as Rank Stabilization \citep{kalajdzievski2023rank} further enhance the stability of this fine-tuning process.